How to Retire Debt Free in California (Even if You Start at 50)

 Case Study: Maria’s Path to Debt‑Free at 65

-Maria bought her first home in Sacramento at age 52.
-It was a $700,000 property with a detached garage she converted into an ADU.
-Her mortgage was $4,200/month.
+Maria bought her first home in Sacramento at age 52, with a 3% down payment First Time Homebuyer Program.
+It was a $700,000 house with a detached 1-bedroom ADU.
+Her mortgage was $4,100/month, property tax $817/mo, insurance $100/mo.
 She rented the ADU for $1,800/month and applied every dollar to her principal.

-By age 65, she had paid off her mortgage entirely.
+By age 67, she had paid off her mortgage entirely.
 Instead of worrying about rent or mortgage payments in retirement, she owned her home free and clear.
 The ADU continued to generate income, covering property taxes and maintenance.
-Maria’s retirement was secure because she owned the dirt.
+Maria’s retirement was secure because she owned her home, and has the option of leasing the ADU for rental income, or hosting her parent or adult child.

 Common Objections (and Why They Don’t Hold)